onzfonz/comp227/src/content/8/en/part8b.md

   console.log(printText,  a * b);
 }

-multiplicator(2, 4, 'Multiplied numbers 2 and 4, the result is:');
+multiplicator(2, 4, "Multiplied numbers 2 and 4, the result is:");
 ```

 It looks exactly as it would in JavaScript.